 The Netherlands' Special Envoy for International Water Affairs and former senior advisor to the U.S. Department of Housing and Urban Development for Hurricane Sandy recovery Henk Ovink addressed the crowd and noted the global nature of the water challenge and the enormous scale of both the assets and lives at risk.
 He cautioned that avoidance is not a viable strategy and that planners must play a leading role in finding solutions.

-Uniting the conversations in Phoenix and Washington about water planning is the idea that innovative solutions linking infrastructure, regulatory reform, urban design and development are being created to confront this powerful risk but that much more remains to be done to integrate water and resiliency into existing government programs and structures.
+Uniting the conversations in Phoenix and Washington about water planning is the idea that innovative solutions linking infrastructure, regulatory reform, urban design, and development are being created to confront this powerful risk but much more remains to be done to integrate water and resiliency into existing government programs and structures.
 The politics and economics of this issue remain significant obstacles to progress.
 And yet, hearing inspiring stories from around the country are cause for optimism about the potential for effective planning to not only mitigate risk but also create new value.

 Think of it as a sort of water planning jujitsu.
 Aggressive advocacy will be needed to build public support and transform the politics of water.